AvaMGardiner/COMP2200---Data-Science/Data Science Portfolio/Data Science Portfolio - Instructions (Assessment Specifications).md

 ---

 ## Portfolio Part 2

+**Due at Week 10 but you will get your workshop mark for week 7 if you make some progress on this task.**

 The second portfolio task asks you to work on some data about a Government sports voucher program to encourage kids to participate in organised sport.
 The task is mainly about providing a useful summary of the data but there is also a question about the relationship between the use of sports vouchers and the socio-economic status of the Local Government Area (LGA) they are used in.